Strider64/trivia-game-01-15-2020/README.md

 # trivia-game-tutorial-04-06-2020
 I am in the process of writing a tutorial on this vanilla jascript game at https://www.miniaturephotographer.com/phpBB3/viewtopic.php?f=2&t=9

-It's a work-in-progress as I doing a little bit each day, so keep checing back and the tutorial will eventually be finished.
+It's a work-in-progress as I am doing a little bit each day, so keep checing back and the tutorial will eventually be finished.

 # trivia-game-02-07-2020